openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalpower.md

 ### Nuclear Power Plant

+This example shows a nuclear power plant with unit commitment enabled and using uranium as fuel.
+The asset has an existing capacity that is only allowed to be retired.
+A `MinFlowConstraint` constraint is applied to the electricity edge with a minimum flow fraction of 0.5.
+A `MinUpTimeConstraint` and `MinDownTimeConstraint` constraint is applied to the electricity edge with a minimum up and down time of 36 hours.
+A `RampingLimitConstraint` constraint is applied to the electricity edge with a ramping limit of 0.25.
+The asset has an availability time series loaded from a CSV file.

 **JSON Format:**

 Note that the `global_data` field is used to set the fields and constraints that are common to all instances of the same asset type.